WHO ARE WE?

 Visit our wartime railway weighbridge, the last one working of its kind in the country.
 Next door is our model railway, showing the huge changes to the Lathalmond Valley during the Second World War and beyond - from bogs to buses.

-The newest member of the Shed47 family and Scotland’s newest narrow gauge railway.
-Our narrow gauge line is progressing quickly.
-Travel behind a locomotive rescued from a peat works, on track rescued from another Scottish defence site, and see a different view of Lathalmond.
+Regular steam has returned to Dunfermline for the first time in over 50 years!
+Travel behind Scotland's newest steam train, or behind a locomotive rescued from a peat works, on track rescued from another Scottish defence site, and see a different view of Lathalmond.

 The start point for your visit, and across the tracks from the home of Shed47, the loco shed itself.
 Here you can jump on board our ever-expanding standard gauge line, and visit our station shop and small museum telling the story of the railways in West Fife.